 The judge sentences Frank to the maximum penalty for a 3rd DUI of 1 year in jail and a $1,500 fine.
 However, to make an example of Frank, the judge also ordered Frank to pay for the vehicle damage and an additional $10,000 as punitive damages.

-While the judge can require Frank repay the owner of the vehicle for the damage, restitution cannot include punitive damages.
+While the sentencing court can require Frank repay the owner of the vehicle for the damage, restitution cannot include punitive damages.
 In this case, the payments would be limited to the value of the car repairs.

-Victim restitution is separate from other fines and fees the defendant has to pay.
+Victim restitution is separate from other fines and fees the defendant has to pay as part of the criminal conviction.
 Depending on the crime, the defendant may have to pay fines to the state, as well as fees to the courts or other compensation funds.
 However, victim restitution is a payment that is made to compensate the alleged victim directly.

 Some statutes specifically provide for victim restitution, although it can be considered as part of criminal sentencing for any crime.
 The judge can order payments made to the victim or victims of the crime for losses suffered as a result of the crime.

-However, victim restitution is often part of a plea agreement.
+However, victim restitution is often part of a plea agreement in criminal cases.
 In a plea deal, the defendant accepts a certain sentence in exchange for pleading guilty.
 The plea deal can include an agreement to pay for the damages caused by the crime, including payments to the victim.